 This year, she's raising money for the organization and trying to help adopt out one of its horses, Hawk.
 Sarah Jane and her partner, a professional dancer from Go Dance, began choreographing their routine in preparation for the May 19 event.
 Dancing for the Horses benefits Tennessee's only non-profit equine rescue.

-In addition to raising money and preparing a dance routine, Sarah Jane and her fellow dancers are each working to adopt out a Horse Haven horse.
+Sarah Jane and her fellow dancers are each working to adopt out a Horse Haven horse.
 Sarah Jane is spreading "Hawk's" message, hoping to help him find his forever home.

 Hawk came with another horse named "Pi" from Monroe County.
 Hillary Raubach at Horse Haven said the two find comfort in one another as they rehabilitate.